 - Fitness to attend Gym/Exercise Class - £25.00

 - Fitness to Travel – Typed Letter - £35.00

-- Fitness to undertake a University course (usually medical courses) - £10.00
+- Fitness to undertake a University course / declaration of health / medical evidence for DSA (usually medical courses) - £20.00

 - Other Medical Insurance Claim Forms (eg mortgage protect) - £35.00